DFE-Digital/apply-for-teacher-training/app/views/content/privacy_policy.md

 We might need to update this privacy policy occasionally.
 Please review the policy now and then.

-This version was last updated on 25 November 2019.
+This version was last updated on 2 December 2021